dkeightley/macOS-setup/README.md

 `cp .zshrc ~/`

-#### Setup terminals with the solarized theme and custom font
+## Setup terminals

-The above zsh themes won't look very nice until you setup the terminal theme and a nicer font
+The above zsh themes won't look very nice until you get setup with the solarized theme and a custom font

 Meslo is nice, however feel free to choose your own.